JosephiusX/React-Andrew/README.md

             console.log(store.getState());

-86. Dispatching Actions
- (an object that gets sent to the store)
+86. Dispatching Actions - (an object that gets sent to the store)

         see redux-101.js in playground

+87. Subscribing and Dynamic Actions

+How do we watch for changes in the redux state